-Basically, preliminary laboratory tests identify the gasous compounds which have to be quantified.
+Basically, preliminary laboratory tests identify the gaseous compounds which have to be quantified.
 The identification of occurring gases in vehicles is made by spectroscopy (FTIR, MS).
 Quantification requires the knowledge of the most appropriate physical or chemical properties of the gases that have to be analysed, in order to select the proper methods of analysis.
-Clues about problems that may arise in analyzing a gas correctly are 1) informations on the chemical reactivity in connection with other occurring gases, air, dust, humidity and tubing/pump material, 2) known robust analysing methods and 3) possible chromatographical effects, that have to be expected, like adsorption of passing assays to tubes and dust (such effects may occur at boiling points of the pure gases of more than about - 100 °C).
-The development of quantitative and practically cross-insensitive analyses together with the following collection of methods constitutes an important know-how of GWP.
+Indications to problems that may arise in analyzing a gas correctly are 1) information on the chemical reactivity in connection with other present gases, air, dust, humidity and tubing/pump materials, 2) known robust analysing methods and 3) possible chromatographical effects, that have to be expected, like adsorption of passing assays to tubes and dust (such effects may occur at boiling points of the pure gases of more than about - 100 °C).
+The development of quantitative analytical methods, which show a low cross sensitivity against contaminations from air bag exhausts, represents important know-how of the GWP: